dejwk/janet/doc/Manual.md

     }
 ```

-As you can see, you can then use back-ticks to embed native statements in the Java code.
-You may
+As you can see, in the latter case you use back-ticks to recursively embed native statements in the
-want to use this flavor in Java-heavy fragments of your code.
+Java code.
+You may want to use this syntactic flavor in Java-heavy fragments of your code.

-Exception semantics is exactly as in pure Java.
-Other embedded Java statements and expressions,
+Exception handling semantics is the sae as in pure Java.
+Embedded Java statements and
-such as early return or `synchronized`, play well with exceptions and you can use them safely
+expressions, such as early return or `synchronized`, play well with exceptions and you can use
-as long as you observe precautions discussed in the section on control flow.
+them safely as long as you observe precautions discussed in the section on control flow.

 ## Synchronization

-To synchronize on Java monitors, simply embed the 'synchronized' statement into the native code,
+To synchronize on Java monitors, simply embed the `synchronized` statement into the native code,
 as in the following example:

 ```Java